-In October, India will conduct the annual naval exercise "Malabar" in the Bay of Bengal, involving ships from the United States, Japan, and Australia.
-The Indian Navy will deploy the aircraft carrier INS Vikramaditya (formerly the Russian aircraft-carrying cruiser "Admiral Gorshkov") in the maneuvers, according to the Eurasian Times.
+In October, India will conduct the annual Malabar naval exercise in the Bay of Bengal, with the participation of ships from the United States, Japan, and Australia.
+The Indian Navy will involve the aircraft carrier INS Vikramaditya (formerly the Russian aircraft-carrying cruiser "Admiral Gorshkov") in the maneuvers, according to the Eurasian Times.

 India will also deploy the P-8I Poseidon patrol aircraft, MiG-29K carrier-based fighters, Talwar-class frigates (Project 1135.6, NATO classification - Talwar - a series of six multi-purpose frigates built in Russia for the Indian Navy), and Kalvari-class submarines.